thunknyc/gerbil-apropos/README.md

 `gxaproposd` (Not currently implemented)

 > The `gxaproposd` daemon will output results for each regular expression sent to stdin followed by a newline.
-The allows the small but non-trivial startup time associated with constructing the apropos database.
+This allows the small but non-trivial startup time associated with constructing the apropos database to be amortized over potentially many lookups.

 `(import :thunknyc/apropos)`